guoguo12/guoguo12.github.io/writings/src/regex-features.md

 Next, I set up the EA:

 * I defined a single individual as a length-12 array of integers between 0 and 4 (inclusive).
 Each integer is an index into `regex_comps`.
 For example, the individual `[0, 1, 0, 1, 2, 3, 2, 3, 2, 4, 2, 4]` corresponds to the regex `0101()?()?()*()*`.
 * I defined a population as a collection of 512 individuals.
-Each individual in the population was initialized by randomly selecting 12 integers between 0 and 4 (inclusive).
+Each individual in the population is initialized with 12 random integers between 0 and 4 (inclusive).
 * I specified [two-point crossover](https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)) as the mating operator.
 * I specified [uniform random selection](https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)) as the mutation operator.
 * I specified [tournament selection](https://en.wikipedia.org/wiki/Tournament_selection) as the selection operator.
+* I specified a termination condition: I would run the EA for a fixed number of generations, then save the *K* highest-fitness individuals seen across all generations.
+I would use these *K* regexes to featurize images.
-* Finally and most importantly, I defined a custom notion of [fitness](https://en.wikipedia.org/wiki/Fitness_function): To compute the fitness score (higher is better) of a particular individual, convert the individual to a regex, then count the number of times the regex matches each image in the training set.
+* Finally and most importantly, I defined a custom notion of [fitness](https://en.wikipedia.org/wiki/Fitness_function): To compute the fitness score (higher is better) of a given individual, convert the individual to a regex, then count the number of times the regex matches each image in the training set.
 Then aggregate (sum) the match counts by class and compute the negative [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) of this array.

-In essence, my fitness function likes regexes that make the classes more easily separable: A high-fitness regex is one that matches examples from one class significantly more than those from other classes.
+In essence, my fitness function favors regexes that make discriminating between the classes easier: A high-fitness regex is one that matches examples from one class significantly more than those from other classes.
 A low-fitness regex is one that matches examples from all classes to roughly the same degree.

-Below is a comparison of the entropies of two arrays, which represent match counts.
-E.g., the match counts `[100, 12, 11]` indicate that the first regex had 100 matches among Class 0 examples, 12 matches among Class 1 examples, and 11 matches among Class 2 examples.
+Below is a comparison of the negative entropy values for two arrays, which represent match counts.
+(Specifically, `[100, 12, 11]` indicates that the regex being evaluated had 100 matches among examples from Class 0, 12 matches among examples from Class 1, and 11 matches among examples from Class 2.)

 ```python
 >>> from scipy.stats import entropy